LNS2+RL: Combining Multi-Agent Reinforcement Learning with Large Neighborhood Search in Multi-Agent Path Finding: Introduction

 \section{Introduction}

-Multi-Agent Path Finding (MAPF) focuses on the problem of generating a set of shortest collision-free paths for a team of agents from their initial positions to designated goals in a shared, known environment.
-It is NP-hard to solve optimally and is a core problem in many applications that may involve thousands of agents, such as warehouse automation and traffic management, where balancing solution quality and speed is crucial.
-Recently, \cite{li2022mapf} introduced LNS2, a large neighborhood search-based MAPF algorithm that iteratively reuse/fix currently infeasible paths via local re-planning, differing from mainstream MAPF algorithms that rely on more expensive search/backtracking.
-LNS2 exhibits greater scalability than systematic search planners~\cite{sharon2015conflict} and higher solution quality than priority-based algorithms~\cite{erdmann1987multiple}.
-LNS2 first quickly generates an initial solution that may contain collisions, and then iteratively replans for carefully selected subsets of agents, using a fast, priority-based low-level planner (Safe Interval Path Planning with Soft Constraints (SIPPS)~\cite{li2022mapf} for single agent pathfinding), to finally yield a collision-free solution.
-However, in high-agent-density tasks, the paths generated by this priority-based planner still often contain a large number of collisions, inevitably increasing the cumulative time needed to address the overall MAPF problem.
-In parallel to these developments, recent years have seen the development of many (slower) MAPF planners based on Multi-Agent Reinforcement Learning (MARL), which exhibit enhanced cooperation compared to priority-based planners.
-However, MARL-based planners inevitably exhibit performance degradation when deviating from their training setup (usually only 8 agents), which limits their performance on tasks containing a high density of agents.
-Moreover, the one-shot Success Rate (SR) of MARL-based planners often drops sharply due to a few agents failing to reach their goals within the time(step) limit, thereby wasting high-quality paths for the majority that succeeded.
+Multi-Agent Path Finding (MAPF) focuses on the problem of generating a set of shortest collision-free paths for a team of agents from their initial positions to designated goals in a shared environment.
+It is a core problem in many applications, such as warehouse automation, where balancing solution quality and speed is crucial.
+A recent paper~\cite{li2022mapf} introduced LNS2, a large neighborhood search-based MAPF algorithm that iteratively replans currently infeasible paths, differing from mainstream MAPF algorithms that rely on more expensive search/backtracking.
+LNS2 exhibits greater scalability than systematic search algorithms~\cite{sharon2015conflict} and prioritized planning algorithms~\cite{erdmann1987multiple}.
+It first quickly generates an initial solution that may contain collisions, and then iteratively replans for carefully selected subsets of agents, using a fast, low-level Prioritized Planning algorithm based on Safe Interval Path Planning with Soft Constraints (termed PP+SIPPS) to finally yield a collision-free solution.
+However, in challenging tasks, the paths generated by PP+SIPPS still often contain a large number of collisions, inevitably increasing the cumulative time needed to address the overall MAPF problem.

+In parallel to these developments, recent years have seen the development of many (slower) MAPF planners based on Multi-Agent Reinforcement Learning (MARL), which exhibit enhanced cooperation compared to prioritized planning algorithms.
+However, MARL-based planners inevitably exhibit performance degradation when deviating from their training setup (usually only 8 agents).
+Moreover, the one-shot Success Rate (SR) of MARL-based planners often drops sharply due to a few agents failing to reach their goals within the timestep limit, thereby wasting high-quality paths for the majority that succeeded.